CT to CS RPP

 Welcome to the CT to CS RPP

-The Computational Thinking to Computer Science (CT to CS) Research-Practice Partnership brings together educators and researchers from the New York City Department of Education’s CSforAllNYC division, Cornell Tech, NYU, and the education evaluation firm, Partner to Improve to learn more about how to support computational thinking (CT) and computer science (CS) in NYC public elementary schools.
+The Computational Thinking to Computer Science (CT to CS) Research-Practice Partnership brings together educators and researchers from the New York City Department of Education’s CSforAllNYC division, Cornell Tech, State University of New York at Buffalo, City University of New York, and the education evaluation firm, Partner to Improve to learn more about how to support computational thinking (CT) and computer science (CS) in NYC public elementary schools.